Wall Street drifts as financial markets worldwide hold relatively steady

 But while Trump’s tariffs have certainly made U.S. households feel more pessimistic about where the economy and inflation are heading, reports have suggested only a moderate hit so far.
 Manufacturers have begun to feel the effects, but the overall job market has remained solid overall with layoffs remaining relatively low, and inflation has not taken off.

-A report later in the morning will show how many job openings U.S. employers were advertising at the end of April.
-That will lead into a more important report on Friday, which will show how much hiring and firing U.S. employers did in May.
-Economists expect to see overall hiring slowed from April’s level.
+A report on Tuesday morning showed U.S. employers were advertising more job openings at the end of April than economists expected, another signal that the labor market remains solid.
+It sets the stage for a more important report coming on Friday, which will show how much hiring and firing U.S. employers did in May.

 On the trade front, hopes are still high on Wall Street that Trump will reach trade deals with other countries that will ultimately lower tariffs, particularly with the world’s second-largest economy.
 The U.S. side said President Donald Trump was expecting to speak with Chinese leader Xi Jinping this week.
 A Chinese foreign ministry spokesperson said Tuesday that they had no information on that.

-In the bond market, Treasury yields eased a bit.
-The yield on the 10-year Treasury fell to 4.42% from 4.46% late Monday.
+In the bond market, Treasury yields held relatively steady.
+The yield on the 10-year Treasury eased to 4.44% from 4.46% late Monday, though it had been lower earlier in the morning before the stronger-than-expected report on U.S. jobs openings.

 It’s a cooldown following a sharp rise for yields over the last two months, in part on worries about how the U.S. government may be set to add trillions of dollars to its debt through tax cuts.
 Besides making it more expensive for U.S. households and businesses to borrow money, higher Treasury yields can also discourage investors from paying high prices for stocks and other investments.